Antònia Font: Trajectory

 In 1997 Antònia Font recorded a demo with the tracks Cibernauta Joan, l'Univers és una festa, Rumba and Es xifon és un aparato.
 Their first concert took place the same year in Bunyola.

 In 1999 they recorded their eponymous first album, Antònia Font, at TJ So studios in Bunyola with producer Tomeu Janer.

 Two years later, on 17 February 2001, they presented their second album in Barcelona: A Rússia.
 According to Pau Debon, the group's vocalist, the band opted for stylistic continuity with their first album because the style adopted had worked well and they were pleased with it.
 The album received the 2001 Disc català de l'any (Catalan album of the year) prize awarded by Ràdio 4.

 Their subsequent album, Alegria, appeared one year later.
 Without abandoning their style, the tone and rhythm of the songs underwent a much greater change between the second album and this one than between the first and second albums.

 Taxi, Antònia Font's fourth album, came out in 2004.
 The CD was released with an accompanying DVD and text.
 Taxi was named album of the year at the Mercat de Música Viva de Vic and by the Catalan music magazines Enderrock and Rock'n'clàssic.

 In 2006 Batiscafo Katiuscas was released.
 This album saw the group incorporate sounds and rhythms inspired by music from the 1980s.

 On the 2007 album Coser i cantar, Antònia Font reinterpreted twenty of their songs with orchestral accompaniment.
 The album was recorded in Bratislava, Slovakia at Studio 2 of Slovak National Radio, with fifty string and wind musicians from the Bratislava Symphony Orchestra performing arrangements by the Majorcan composer Miquel Àngel Aguiló.
 For this work they received the 2008 Academia de la Música award for "Best Pop Album", becoming the first artist to win a general category (one open to work performed in any language) at the Premios de la Música with a Catalan-language album.
 In July 2008, Antònia Font were awarded the annual Premi Nacional de Música from the Generalitat de Catalunya for Coser i cantar.

 In April 2011, the group released their seventh album, Lamparetes, on their own label, Robot Innocent Companyia Discogràfica.
 It debuted at number three on the Spanish albums chart, becoming the band's highest-charting album to date.

-On August 2010, during the music festival of Cardedeu, some fans made a lipdub with their song "Extraterrestres".
+In August 2010, during the music festival of Cardedeu, some fans made a lipdub with their song "Extraterrestres".

 In November 2013, the group announced they would be disbanding at the end of the year.
 A final concert was planned for 27 December in Palma.
 Due to high demand, two additional shows were added.
 Antònia Font played three consecutive farewell concerts in Palma on 26, 27, and 28 December.